alexandrucancescu/node-mailinator-inbox/README.md

 ### .getEmail(id: string): Email

-Retrieves the whole email with the id given.
+Retrieves the whole email with the given id.
 Use the id from **emailHeaders**.

 ### .getEmailsFrom(address: string): EmailHeader[]